Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 #### Service Description

-The Service, , deveoloped by Leonardo, provides an essential level of security for identity and access management, ensuring basic protection against unauthorized access.
+The Service, developed by Leonardo, provides an essential level of security for identity and access management, ensuring foundational protection against unauthorized access.
 It manages single sign-on access to guarantee access to all protected resources with a single authentication.
 It supports standard OIDC/OAUTH and SAML protocols for easy integration with applications and products.
 It enables first-level authentication with username/password and second-level authentication with multi-factor authentication based on Time-based One-Time Password (TOTP) protocols.
 It manages access authorization to system-protected resources only for users with rights to use them according to the Role-based Access Control (RBAC) and Attribute-based Access Control (ABAC) paradigms.
 Integration with external user repositories (LDAP or Active Directory) is also available.